Kimberly Cargill

-Kimberly Diane Cargill (born November 30, 1966) is an American woman sentenced to death in Texas for the murder of her son's mentally-challenged babysitter.
-On June 18, 2010, Cargill killed 39-year-old Cherry Walker by asphyxiation to prevent the victim from testifying against her in a child protective case; Cargill had dumped Walker's body, doused it in lighter fluid and set it on fire.
+Kimberly Diane Cargill (born November 30, 1966) is an American woman sentenced to death in Texas for the murder of Cherry Walker, her son's mentally-challenged babysitter.
+On June 18, 2010, Cargill killed 39-year-old Cherry Walker by asphyxiation to prevent the victim from testifying against her in a child protective case.
+Cargill had a history of abusing her children, and feared Walker's testimony would result in authorities taking her children permanently.
+After killing Cherry, Cargill badly burnt her body.

 Cargill was arrested and charged with capital murder within a month after the crime.
-Although Cargill claimed in her defence that Walker had died from a seizure and not due to homicidal violence, the jury found Cargill guilty of capital murder and sentenced her to death in 2012.
-As of 2025, Cargill is currently on death row at the Patrick O'Daniel Unit, with her execution date yet to be scheduled.
+Although Cargill claimed Walker had died from a seizure and not due to homicidal violence, the jury found Cargill guilty of capital murder and sentenced her to death in 2012.
+As of 2026, Cargill is on death row at the Patrick O'Daniel Unit, with her execution date yet to be scheduled.

 Personal life

 Kimberly Diane Cargill was born in Mississippi on November 30, 1966.
-A psychiatric report indicated that Cargill had been sexually molested by a family member at the age of 11.
-As an adult, Cargill was married thrice and had four sons.
+A psychiatric report indicated Cargill had been sexually molested by a family member at the age of 11.
+As an adult, Cargill was married three times and had four sons.
 Cargill divorced her first husband in December 1995.
 Her second marriage lasted from June 1996 until the early 2000s.
 Cargill married for the third time in 2005; this marriage also ended in divorce.

 According to Cargill's children and three ex-husbands, she was often abusive toward them.
-On one occasion, according to Cargill's third husband, with whom Cargill had her fourth son, he witnessed Cargill beat his young son from his first marriage on the face and knock the boy across the room, an incident which ultimately drove him to separate from and divorce Cargill.
-On another occasion, Cargill got upset with her third husband for eating some snacks, and they got into a fight that led to Cargill's third husband pushing her against the wall in self-defence; she then allegedly started a fire in his apartment.
+Cargill's third husband, with whom Cargill had her fourth son, said he witnessed Cargill beat his young son from his first marriage on the face and knock the boy across the room, an incident which ultimately drove him to separate from and divorce Cargill.
+On another occasion, Cargill got upset with her third husband for eating some snacks, and they got into a fight that led to Cargill's third husband pushing her against the wall in self-defense; she later allegedly started a fire in his apartment.
 Cargill also abused her mother by choking her whenever she was upset and angry with her, and she allegedly did the same thing to two of her sons.
 She also regularly locked her sons in their rooms for hours.